celzero/rethink-app/README.md

 ### Network Monitor

-Not implemented yet, but it is almost done-- just a clean UI stands in the way (well, clean by our standards).
 A network monitor is a per-app report-card of sorts on when connections were made, how many were made, and to where.
 Tracking TCP has turned out to be so far straight-forward.
 DNS packets are trickier to track, and so a rough heuristic is used for now, which may not hold good in all cases.
-Coming soon.

 ### DNS over HTTPS client